Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 And for "Impossible" (e.g., division by zero), we use *Bottom* ($bot$).

 The set of values is $D = {bot, -, 0, +, top}$.
+To see how this abstraction works in practice, let's look at a complete implementation that demonstrates both the lattice structure and abstract arithmetic:

+#example-reference(
+  "domains",
+  "sign.rs",
+  "sign_domain",
+  [
+    Complete implementation of the sign domain with lattice operations, abstract arithmetic, and path merging demonstrations.
+    Shows how abstraction trades precision for tractability.
+  ],
+)

 === The Abstract Domain Trait